NatLabRockies/opet-firmware/README.md

 - Register ID: `166`
 - Value: default `0`, standard `0`
 - Value Range: `0 ...
 4`
-- This defines the auto-start load mode ID, see details in section 4.3.3.1 for load mode ID definitions
+- This defines the auto-start load mode ID, see details in [Load Mode control](#load-mode-control) for load mode ID definitions
 - To make use of the auto-start function define the load mode desired and enable the output on bit 0 in the system control byte

 #### Voltage set-point